Justin-Bento/Marker/src/pages/posts/post-7.md

 ---
 index: 5
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Introducing Reflective Practices: Tailoring Your Journal for Personal Growth"
+title: "Tailoring Your Journal for Personal Growth"
 author: Astro Learner
 description: "Discover diverse journaling methods—from structured to creative—for enhancing self-awareness and productivity in your daily life."
 image: